-5.1.a.
+- 5.1.a.
 Evaluation must be documented at the completion of the assignment.
+(Core) - 5.1.a.1.
+For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
+(Core) - 5.1.a.2.
+Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
+(Core) - 5.1.b.
+The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) - 5.1.b.1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) - 5.1.b.2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)

-- 5.1.a.1.
-Evaluations must be completed at least every three months.
-(Core) - 5.1.b.
-The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) - 5.1.b.1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) - 5.1.b.2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)